 At the beginning of 1891, premises were found at 16 Upper Mall, Hammersmith.
 William Bowden was engaged as master-printer to run the practical side of the business.
 Morris named the press after Kelmscott Manor, his beloved country house in Wiltshire.

 What’s special about the Kelmscott Chaucer?

-The Kelmscott Chaucer set a new benchmark for book design at the end of the 19th century.
+The Kelmscott edition of Geoffrey Chaucer's The Canterbury Tales set a new benchmark for book design at the end of the 19th century.
 It was also the last great project of Morris’s life, bringing together two of his passions.
 First, his love of medieval literature, which inspired the subjects and style of much of his own writing.
 Second, his socialist philosophy, which looked back to a time before mechanisation and division of labour had destroyed, as he saw it, the personal fulfilment and social function of meaningful work.

 How was the book made?